 Nick Bardsley lectures in climate change economics at the School of Agriculture Policy and Development at the University of Reading.
 He is interested in ecological and behavioural economics, particularly deepening understanding of energy “rebound effects” and evidence that contradicts received theories of economic behavior.

 John Jopling.
 For 30 years John practiced as a barrister in London advising clients about the law of trusts.
-Increasing awareness of the deep-seated flaws in mainstream economic and political systems led to using his professional expertise to help establish a number of new institutions, including FIELD the Foundation for International Environmental Law and Development and Feasta the Foundation for the Economics of Sustainability.
+Increasing awareness of the deep-seated flaws in mainstream economic and political systems led to using his professional expertise to help establish a number of new institutions, including FIELD, the Foundation for International Environmental Law and Development, and Feasta.
 Publications include two Feasta Reviews, edited jointly with Richard Douthwaite, and the Schumacher Briefing Gaian Democracies, written jointly with Roy Madron.
+John lived in the Ecovillage in Cloughjordan, County Tipperary, Ireland, until his death in November 2019.

 James Bruges, with David Friese-Greene, is working with Social Change and Development, an NGO in Tamil Nadu, on the Soil Fertility Project.
 This combines biochar with sludge from anaerobic digestion as an organic alternative to synthetic fertilisers for the 5,000 farmers connected with SCAD.
 He is author of The Big Earth Book and The Biochar Debate.